gode-ting/LoanBroaker/README.md

 Also, the response to the user should have probably have been delivered differently.
 It's a bit hard to wait for an answer in the browser, as it has to keep loading untill it receives any messages.
 Our solution was to make a get-request to an endpoint with the ssn, to retrieve the best provider.
 A proper solution could have been to send an e-mail to the user with the best loan provider(s).

 also, obviously there should have been an actual user interface, and not just some rest endpints - those would be a bit hard to non-programmer users.

-## If we had more time

-1. Verify the Credit Bureau Operation

-The Loan Broker accesses this service to obtain credit scores for customers requesting a loan quote.

-In order to verify the correct operation of the external Credit Bureau service we could send periodic Test Messages("heartbeat") to the service.

-Because the Credit Bureau service supports a Return Address it is easy to inject a Test Message without disturbing the existing message flow.

-We simply provide a dedicated reply channel for test messages and avoid the need for a separate test message separator.

-In order to verify the correct operation of the Credit Bureau service we need a Test Data Generator and a Test Data Verifier.
-The test data generator creates test data to be sent to the service under test.

-A Credit Bureau test message is very simple; the only field that is required is a social security number (SSN).

 ## Authors